Mike-chege/alx-backend-storage/0x02-redis_basic/README.md

 This project covers Redis Basics.

 ## :scroll: That is
-- How to use redis for basic operations
+- How to use redis for basic operations,
-- And how to use redis as a simple cache
+- And how to use redis as a simple cache.

 ## :open_file_folder: To install Redis on Ubuntu 18.04
 Use: